A message from the University of Iowa president

 Advisors help students make the most of college

-Before registering for spring semester classes, most undergraduates are required to meet with their academic advisors.
+Most first-year students will meet with their academic advisors before registering for spring semester classes.
 These professional staff members do more than help students pick classes, they also discuss study skills and career exploration.
 To learn more about the Academic Advising Center and how you can support your student’s progress, check out the center’s web site at www.uiowa.edu/web/advisingcenter and be sure to click on the link for parents.

 Learning to live with a roommate